 Aram Shelton is an improviser and composer who performs on saxophone, clarinets, and live electronics.
 He plays with a distinct, harmonically rich sound and develops musical thoughts through constant motion, tonal shifts and complex sounds alongside clear melodic and rhythmic constructs.
 His vocabulary utilizes the range of extended techniques including multiphonics & harmonics, circular breathing, wind sounds and an exploration of the outer ranges of the instrument.
-He focuses on creative music grounded in and influenced by the rich history of avant-jazz and free improvisation and is documented through more than two dozen albums to date.
+He focuses on creative music grounded in and influenced by the rich history of avant-jazz and free improvisation; his writing and playing has been documented through more than two dozen albums to date.
 He's been an integral member of the creative music communities in the Bay Area and Chicago, and has recently relocated to Copenhagen.

 Shelton creates music aesthetically guided by the musicians he works with.
 In Oakland (2005-2016), he developed music for the avant jazz quartet Gold Age; the creative free jazz Ton Trio II; his solo electroacoustic project Tonal Masher; the chamber improv group Broken Trap Ensemble; the electroacoustic Stratic; the collaborative quartet Cylinder; his sextet Marches; and the Oakland Active Orchestra.
 In Chicago (1999 - 2005) he created music with his Quartet, the cooperative sextet Fast Citizens, Jason Adasiewicz’ Rolldown, Dragons 1976; Arrive; the electroacoustic duo Grey Ghost, and others.

-Recently Shelton has performed with Håkon Berre, Ole Mofjell, Henrik Pultz Melbye, Carl Ludwig Hübsch, Matthias Müller, Jasper Stadhouders, Martin Blume, Simon Camatta, Robert Landfermann and Kyle Bruckmann's Degradient.
+Recently Shelton has performed with Ole Mofjell, Axel Dörner, Håkon Berre, Henrik Pultz Melbye, Carl Ludwig Hübsch, Matthias Müller, Jasper Stadhouders, Martin Blume, Simon Camatta, Robert Landfermann and Kyle Bruckmann's Degradient.
 In the past he has been fortunate to perform with many exceptional musicians from the Bay Area, Chicago and New York scenes including Larry Ochs, Jordan Glenn, Kjell Nordeson, Fred Lonberg-Holm, Frank Rosaly, Cory Wright, Kristina Dutton, Tim Daisy, Mark Clifford, Safa Shokrai, Britt Ciampa, Theresa Wong, Jason Adasiewicz, Josh Berman, Keefe Jackson, Matt Bauder, Alex Vittum, Michael Coleman, Lisa Mezzacappa, Darren Johnston, Henry Kaiser, Jon Raskin, Steve Adams, Bruce Ackley, Jacob Felix-Heule, Jacob Wick, William Winant, Mark Dresser, Weasel Walter, Mary Halvorson, Josh Sinton, Jason Ajemian, Ken Vandermark, Audrey Chen, Tony Buck, Magda Mayas, James Fei, Damon Smith and many others.

 Photo by Jennifer Dunn